 “I’m sure you will.
 As for the rest of us, I can make no assurances for safety anymore, I’ve failed one too many times to promise anything.”

 This conversation had taken large toll on my sanity.
 Not only was Dumbledore confiding in me with his doubts and his secrets but I was all of a sudden tied to You-Know-Who in a way I never thought possible.
 I wanted it to end before he told me anything else I truly didn’t need to hear.

-All I wanted was my dormitory at that point.
+Dumbledore sighed and stood.
 I pitied him.
 The wizard was just a man after all and no one ever seemed to notice.

 “I do have a feeling you will be seeing Professor Lupin again soon, I encourage you to seek him out whenever you feel you need to.”